Bone Marrow (Stem Cell) transplants are not only a niche speciality but also prohibitively expensive to a majority of the Indian population.

 Dr Chepsy talks to Shyam Krishnamurthy from The Interview Portal about life altering experiences that led him to setting up his Clinical Hematology practice in his hometown (Thiruvalla) to make complex treatments available, accessible, and affordable to all.

 For students, never be afraid to take up a challenge, they are meant to be daunting.
 Life doesn’t offer the same challenge to everyone.
 If it comes your way, it’s yours to take and tackle.

 Chepsy, can you walk us through your background?

 I grew up across multiple states in India.
 My parents have been hugely supportive and encouraging in each step I have taken.
 My father worked with the ONGC, and my mother efficiently managed all of us at home.
 There was a lot of shifting, with me and my sister moving across India with each of his transfers.
 My education and training were across 10 states!
 The change was a constant and it taught us to adapt and accommodate.
 This also exposed us to the variety and differences in cultures and people.
 It also shaped my interest and forged my confidence to explore new places and meet new people.
 As a physician, I am mindful of these differences and when I interact with new people each day, I am at ease but excited and greatly enjoy that…

 What did you do for graduation/post-graduation?

-My undergraduate course was MBBS training.
+My undergraduate course was MBBS training at Christian Medical College, Ludhiana.
 After graduation, I pursued a specialization in Internal Medicine for my post-graduation as MD.
-I then further specialized in Clinical Hematology and bone marrow (stem cell) transplants for my DM (Doctorate of Medicine).
-I also further refined my skills in bone marrow transplantation as a visiting fellow at the Fred Hutch Cancer and Research centre in Seattle
+I then further specialized in Clinical Haematology and bone marrow (stem cell) transplants for my DM (Doctorate of Medicine) at CMC Vellore.
+I also further refined my skills in bone marrow transplantation as a visiting fellow at the Fred Hutch Cancer and Research centre in Seattle.

 What made you choose such an offbeat, unconventional and rare career?